Call a College Savings Specialist

 If you’re currently saving with an UGMA or UTMA account, you may redeem that money to fund your 529 plan.
 While any gains may be taxed upon redemption of the UGMA or UTMA, your 529 assets can be used to pay eligible college expenses free from federal taxes.
 Consult with your tax professional for details.

 No. There is not an annual account fee.

-Transfers between 529 plans for the same beneficiary are limited to one transfer every 12 months, but there is no restriction on the frequency of transfers between 529 plans if the beneficiary is changed to another family member in the process of the transfer.
+Rollovers between 529 plans for the same beneficiary are limited to one transfer every 12 months, but there is no restriction on the frequency of rollovers between 529 plans if the beneficiary is changed to another family member in the process of the rollovers.